almende/eve/java_services.md

 - `GET /agents/{agentId}`

-  Returns an agents web interface, allowing for easy interaction with the agent.
+  Returns an agents web interface, allowing easy interaction with the agent.
   A 404 error will be returned when the agent does not exist.

 - `POST /agents/{agentId}`